hallegv1/esusu_weather_app/README.md

 ### Build app with IDE

-Clone this repo and run the project with your IDE and device of choice.
+Clone this repository and run the project with your IDE and device of choice.
 This option allows you to build the app to iOS if desired.

+## Test Instructions

+1. Download this repository and open with your IDE of choice.
+2. Run `flutter test` to run all tests.

+### Note: You might _not_ have the required packages installed for this app after cloning the repository to build and test it.
+If so, run `flutter pub get` to retrieve the necessary packages.